 When the amount of butter in cow’s milk decreases, it is necessary to change the diet and eat the necessary balanced diet.
 The amount of minerals and nutrients in milk can be increased through cow feed.
 If the cow is not given a balanced diet, the milk contains a small amount of carbs and sugars and the amount of milk production decreases.
 Milking especially the milking period, milking time, milking process, effects of different milks etc. affect the quantity and quality of milk of cows.

 The amount of milk given to cows gradually increases to a maximum of 50 days.
 The amount and composition of milk in Olan depends on the pressure of the milk.
 After 90 days of lactation, the rate of butter and meat in milk increases partially.
-If the same cow is milked at short intervals, the amount of butter in the milk is more.
+If the same dairy cow is milked at short intervals, the amount of butter in the milk is more.
 So the amount of butter in the afternoon milk is more than the morning milk.
 So the cow should be milked 2-3 times in 24 hours.
 This can increase the amount of milk production.

 The health of the cow during childbirth is very important for the expected milk production.
 In order to get more milk from cows, it is necessary to give proper care and balanced diet during pregnancy.
 Milking of cows must be stopped two months before delivery.
 40% of the total milk production comes from the front part of the udder and 30% from the back part.

-The udder of the cow must be healthy.
+The udder of the dairy cow must be healthy.
 Mainly responsible for maintenance, housing, reduction and increase in the quantity and quality of cow’s milk production.
-The surrounding conditions should be comfortable for the cow.
+The surrounding conditions should be comfortable for the dairy cow.
 If special care is not taken during milking, i.e. if milking is defective, the quantity and quality of milk production may decrease.

 Adverse weather is detrimental to milk production.
 The winter season is comfortable for dairy cows.
 During this season milk production and the amount of butter in the milk increases, in summer, rainy season, humid weather the production and quality of cow’s milk decreases.
 Keeping the cow in a cool position in hot weather does not cause any loss of production.
 Milk production decreases during cow breeding.

-Giving birth at long intervals increases the milk production of the cow.
+Giving birth at long intervals increases the milk production of the dairy cow.
 Milk production may be somewhat reduced due to short intermittent delivery.
 So the cow has to be reared within 80-90 days of calving.
 In no case should breeding be done before 60 days.
-Cows have 50% water in their body and milk contains about 8%.
-Therefore, if the cow is given enough water to drink, the milk production is higher and the amount of butter in the milk is higher.
+Dairy cows have 50% water in their body and milk contains about 8%.
+Therefore, if the dairy cow is given enough water to drink, the milk production is higher and the amount of butter in the milk is higher.

 The larger the body size of a cow producing more milk, the bigger its udder.
-These cows have to be taken care of carefully.
+These dairy cows have to be taken care of carefully.
 While getting up and sitting down, rubbing on the concrete floor of the shed caused wounds in Olan.
 And the cows get sick due to the attack of diseases and germs due to dung or lime.
 If there is a problem in Olan, milk production decreases.
 If mastitis is severe, sometimes one or more of the ulcers have to be amputated.
 Then milk production comes down to less than half.

 Dairy scientists believe that sand floors are healthier instead of concrete to avoid injury problems in Olan.
 This sand floor has to be made in a special process.
 The soil should be removed from the floor of the shed at a depth of about one and a half meters.